 Argentina famously transitioned from military dictatorship to a progressive, people-first democracy in the early ’80s.
-Argentina’s heavy focus on human rights during this transition helped pave the road for social movements such as the LGBT Rights Movement.
+Argentina’s heavy focus on human rights during this transition helped pave the road for social movements such as the LGBTQ+ Rights Movement.
 By framing gay rights as human rights, activists won mass support swiftly among parliament and the people.

 A Strong Economy

-It is well known that economic development goes hand-in-hand with general LGBT support and opinion.
+It is well known that economic development goes hand-in-hand with general LGBTQ+ support and opinion.
 Countries with low economic development generally score lowest on the development index.
 While wealthier countries such as Argentina generally score higher on the development index.

 Separation of Church and State